Kateee07/CampMaster/README.md

 This project was inspired by the desire to create something new, completely from scratch.
 ## Contact
 Created by
-- Przemyslaw Dawidowski - @zoluch
+- Kasia Przybylska - @Kateee07
-- Paweł Rutkowski - @pwrutkowski
+- Przemyslaw Dawidowski - @davvvidy
-- Kasia Przybylska - @Kate007
+- Paweł Rutkowski - @pawelwrutkowski

 Feel free to contact us!